exnehilo7/fielddata-lite-iOS-app/README.md

 The app can use a device's default GPS or an Arrow Gold GPS.
 Other 3rd party GPS can be used with an appropriate library.

 Note: This application was initially built for a school project.
 From start to present, many features have been added and many have been removed.
 A smooth and polished user experience has a ways to go.
+Also, be aware when uploading data.
+The app currently does not have Inactive, Background, and Suspended life-cycle events.

 ## iOS App and XCode Behaviors